JereKuusela/valheim-dev/README.md

   - `unbind wheel 0` removes all binds from the mouse wheel.
   - `unbind wheel 1` removes the last bind from the mouse wheel.
   - `unbind wheel 3` removes the last 3 binds from the mouse wheel.
-- `unbind [tag] [silent]` removes all binds with a given tag.
-Also prints removed binds, unless the third parameter is given.
 - `undo` reverts an action added to the undo/redo manager.
 - `wait [milliseconds]`delays the execution of the next commands.
 - `wind` prints the current wind strength.